Tree climbing lions in Uganda

 In the whole world, there are only two places where lions climb trees as part of their normal everyday behavior.

 One of the places to find these rare behavior is in Ishasha, Queen Elizabeth National Park in Uganda.
-However, the other population is found in Lake Manyara National Park in Tanzania.
+However, the other population is lives in Lake Manyara National Park in Tanzania.

 The reasons for lions climbing trees

-It is further believed, that these tree climbing lions do it to protect themselves against the ferocious bites of tsetse flies and other insects below.
+Another reason floating around is that these tree climbing lions do it to protect themselves against the ferocious bites of tsetse flies and other insects below.
 However like the Buffaloes, antelopes and elephants, one would assume that these lions in Uganda have developed a harder skin or make use of their long tails to ward off the flies.

 It is also possible that lions in Uganda climb trees as an ambushing tactic to pounce on unsuspecting prey.
 Antelopes graze near the trees where they are lying without noticing their presence above.